Archive: old committee assignments

 Undergraduate Advising — Linguistics & Psychology and pre-Speech-Language Pathology

-Advise and collaborate with the Undergraduate Student Affairs Officer and the Director of Undergraduate Studies on the design and management of the Linguistics and Psychology major; help advise students in this major about their long-term goals in psycholinguistics, and students in any major about graduate work in Speech-Language Pathology; provide liaison with the Psychology Department and local universities with SLP programs.
+Advise and collaborate with the Undergraduate SAO and the DUS on the design and management of the Linguistics and Psychology major; help advise students in this major about their long-term goals in psycholinguistics, and students in any major about graduate work in Speech-Language Pathology; provide liaison with the Psychology Department and local universities with SLP programs.

 Visiting Students and Scholars

 Answer requests to be a visitor; circulate requests with relevant faculty; connect visitors with relevant staff.
 Note: there is a web page set up by the Committee to assist applicants.

 Maintain and improve the departmental website.